chrisbresky/Aquarius-Project/README.md

 </a>

 *Hi, I’m Kennen!* I'm a full-time PhD fellow at Northwestern University and part-time [social media science communicator](https://www.youtube.com/channel/UC_V-JuHBZ1ZtTaJliRjN9pw).
 Growing up I was often bored in class and found the lessons unrelatable and uninspiring.
 As I continued on my academic journey I was inundated with mind numbing lecture/worksheet based curriculum that just wasn't cutting it.
 Fed up with these non-engaging pedagogies, I decided it was time to do something and make a change.

-### What do we need?

-**You!** In whatever way you can help.

-We'd love you to contribute with the following:

- 1. **Be Curious.** [Learn about the meteor fall that sparked this project](https://www.youtube.com/watch?v=ey5PA_Sn0n4).
-Ask a question that you'd like a scientist/educator to answer for you inspired by [the project](https://www.adlerplanetarium.org/education/far-horizons/the-aquarius-project/). (**Example:** *"How hot was the meteorite (space rock) when it hit the water?"*) We'll use these to help design and direct new lesson content.
-[Post your questions here!](https://github.com/chrisbresky/Aquarius-Project/issues/2)

- 2. **Be a Translator.** Help us translate the text from one of our digital lessons into another language.
-[Contribute here!](https://github.com/chrisbresky/Aquarius-Project/issues/1)

- 3. **Be a Resource Contributor.** We invite scientists (and citizen scientists) of diverse backgrounds to contribute resources (online links, twitter/email for direct communication) that could help answer questions from #2 and help be a resource for future students/educators.
-[Post them here!](https://github.com/chrisbresky/Aquarius-Project/issues/3)

- 4. **Be a Storyteller.** If you are a science communicator, educator, scientist, or citizen scientist with a camera, record yourself answering a question from [Issue 2]((https://github.com/chrisbresky/Aquarius-Project/issues/2) ).
-Record from your phone or laptop (clear sound but doesn't need to be fancy) and [post your video link here](https://github.com/chrisbresky/Aquarius-Project/issues/4).

-* Volunteer resources for curriculum packages (access to specimens, 3-D printing, etc)
-* Collaborative institutions for content expertise and demonstrations of careers and inside looks at the STEMs (also free or discounted passes for classrooms to visit museums or even institutes would be awesome)

-* Input from educators on what they would like to see, what topics they would like covered

 ### Contact Us